Rehabilitation and Movement Therapy for Your Rabbit

 © Copyright 2013 by Marie Mead.
 Used by permission.
 All rights reserved.

-I wish to extend my sincere gratitude to Connie Conine for sharing her expertise in this article.
-Warm thanks also to Cheryl Abbott, Sandi Ackerman, Heidi Anderson, Dr. Stephanie Crispin, Nancy and Gary McConville, Dr. Anthony Pilny, Criz Stavast, CMT, and Karen Witzke for their review of and suggestions for this article. – Marie Mead
+I wish to extend my sincere gratitude to Connie Conine, OTR, for sharing her expertise in this article and to Dr. Anthony Pilny for his review of it.
+Warm thanks also to Cheryl Abbott, Sandi Ackerman, Heidi Anderson, Dr. Stephanie Crispin, Nancy and Gary McConville, Criz Stavast, CMT, and Karen Witzke for their suggestions. – Marie Mead

 Connie Conine, OTR, is an occupational therapist (and stained glass artist) who has assisted rabbits, including her own, recover from injury or disease.
 As an occupational therapist, she worked primarily with adults suffering from neurological injuries, stroke, or spinal cord injuries.
 She continues to assist disabled rabbits through her work with the House Rabbit Society (HRS) and its members.
 As a stained-glass artist, she creates myriad pieces, including windows, three-dimensional and kinetic sculptures, and animals (including rabbits) made with the copper-foil method of soldered glass, which allows her to focus on additional detail.
 The creative use of fused glass in her pieces has helped make them a big hit at HRS fundraisers.